"My Job is to Tell the Story:" Sr. Helen's Visit to Nebraska

 Prejean reminded the audience of the racial bias and arbitrary nature of the death penalty system, pointing out that 80% of all executions take place in Southern states, such as her home state of Louisiana.

-She also noted that the death penalty does not give justice or closure to victim’s families, and that the system risks executing an innocent person.
-Prejean has served as the spiritual advisor for six death row inmates, including some that she believes were innocent of the crimes for which they were executed.
+She also noted that the death penalty does not give justice or closure to victims' families, and that the system risks executing an innocent person.
+Prejean has served as the spiritual adviser for six death row inmates, including some that she believes were innocent of the crimes for which they were executed.

-Prejean said that in her experience in the six states that have abolished the death penalty in the past six years, the difference was always made by constituents letting their state representatives know that they stood behind them.
+Prejean said that in her experience in the six states that have abolished the death penalty just within the past six years, the difference was always made by constituents letting their state representatives know that they stood behind them.

 “When they know they have people behind them it gives them the moral strength to make the decision to help Nebraska to end this thing,” she said.